-NOTE: This handbook includes numerous references, summaries, and highlights of Attorney General opinions and court decisions.
+This handbook includes numerous references, summaries, and highlights of Attorney General opinions and court decisions.
 The summaries of the opinions and decisions are limited by space restrictions.
 We recommend consulting their full text to glean their full meaning.
-To find the full court opinions, go to opinions.arcourts.gov; for the full Attorney General opinions, go to Arkansas AG. gov/opinions.
+To find the full court opinions, go to opinions.arcourts.gov; for the full Attorney General opinions, go to https://arkansasag.gov/divisions/opinions-foia.